benjmor/CVFL/cvfl_bylaws.md

     8. Presenting CVFL with financial statements and a budget reports as required
     9. Providing for official assessment accounting in the December meeting of the Council for use in the allocation of qualifiers
     10. Submitting all records and accounts to the President at the conclusion of the Treasurer’s term of office
-B.  Shall attend all of the meetings of the Council.
+A.  Shall attend all of the meetings of the Council.
-C.  Shall complete other tasks or duties of a special nature as directed either by the President or the Council
+A.  Shall complete other tasks or duties of a special nature as directed either by the President or the Council

 ### Section 4: Secretary
 A.  The primary duty of the secretary shall be to record and distribute the minutes of the meetings of the Council including the following: